OlgaRomanova0709/Pandas/readme.md

 #  Academy of Py
-We analyzed the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+I analyzed the district-wide standardized test results using student's math and reading scores, as well as various information on the schools they attend.
+I aggregated the data and showcased the obvious trends in school performance.
-Our final report includes the following:
+The final report includes the following:

 # District Summary

-Create a high level snapshot (in table form) of the district's key metrics, including:
+Created a high level snapshot (in a table form) of the district's key metrics, including:

 --Total Schools
 --Total Students